antaresproject/docs/docs/modules_development/acl.md

 ACL - Access Control List, as the name suggests, is a layer responsible for decision-making concerning user's access to a resource (a website, a file, etc...).

-##Verification at the Controller's Level
+##Verification At The Controller's Level

 ACL's implementation occurs at the controller's level in the '**setupMiddleware()**' method.
 The rules determining whether a user can be admitted to the website (action) are located in this method.
 In the case of controllers the whole verification takes place at the Middleware stage (before entering the action).
 The following, predefined types of access can be distinguished: